 Most importantly, we need to take care of the operative memory utilization.

-We’ve calculated the operative memory utilization during a 6-hours test that looked for maximal performance with maximal intensity of 4.8 millions operation per hour:
+We’ve calculated the operative memory utilization during a 6-hour test that looked for maximal performance with the max intensity of 4.8 million operations per hour:

 Test start | 609 MByte |